FAQs: What to expect for Commencement 2023

 Will the ceremony livestream be accessible to viewers with disabilities?

 As with all Bates programming, we are committed to providing an accessible and inclusive commencement experience for students and their loved ones.
 While access considerations have been an important part of the planning process, we know that we may not be able to anticipate every potential barrier or need ahead.

 If you anticipate barriers or would like to request an accommodation related to any of the planned programs, activities, or materials, please reach out to Brenda Pelletier, Associate Director of Conferences and Campus Events at firstname.lastname@example.org or 207-786-6400.

 Will I experience connectivity issues, as I do with video conferencing?

 Bates has successfully streamed past Commencements through the Facebook platform and it has proven reliable and accessible.
 There still could be hiccups based on internet speed and signal strength.

-What are the guidelines for participants and guests at Commencement 2022?
+What are the public health guidelines for participants and guests at Commencement 2023?